 Walking into Bernice’s world felt as if I was living out a scene from Alice in Wonderland, and meeting Bernice is thus best described as falling down the rabbit hole.
 Her upside down world reveals art and life in all its finest colors, and her home is the epitome of that world.
 With less than five windows in total, allowing for more wall space for art, even the light fixtures are forms of art.
 If Bernice is a grand patron of the arts, then her home is a living, breathing extension of that title.
 A gummy bear chandelier hangs in her foyer; a painted ostrich table stands in the living room near a glass “rug” of polaroid images, and Bernice in her brightly painted scarves and her large, ornately round glasses stands amongst these pieces fitting in perfectly with the setting.

 When Bernice took us on a walking tour of her esteemed collection, each piece unveiled its own story.
 One was entirely different from the next – a multicultural, multidimensional array of works that were as eclectic as the artist who created them.
 What struck out as well was how clearly connected and close Bernice was with each of these artists.
 Enough so that it felt as though we were travelling from one continent to the another, diving deeply into the life story of each of her precious artists.
+Watch the trailer.

 Having spent my early career as a journalist, I was always attracted to storytelling, especially in a visual way, but nothing had ever struck me quite like this before.
 I felt a complete sensory overload at first which quickly transformed into inspiration and excitement.
 From that moment on, I wanted to tell the story of Bernice and her artists; one that broke down barriers and shed light onto the life of the artists I had learned about, and all of the challenges that were presented to them along the way.
 I wanted Bernice to be a story about not just the underdogs, but rather a look beyond that generalization – a fully layered film that covers the waterfront.